ash-project/ash/documentation/topics/monitoring.md

 # Instrumentation

-Instrumentation Ash has two primary components, {{link:ash:module:Ash.Tracer}} and `:telemetry`.
+Instrumentation Ash has two primary components, `Ash.Tracer` and `:telemetry`.
 Instrumentation is closely tied to observability and monitoring.

 ## Telemetry